magnate3/raspberry-pi-os-qemu/docs/lesson00/rpi-os.md

 ### Approach 2: QEMU

+You are required to compile QEMU from source.

-Need QEMU (>v2.12).
+Need QEMU >v2.12.
 Newer version is likely fine.
 The following shows the default QEMU coming with Ubuntu 18.04 is too old.
+For instance:

 ```
 $ qemu-system-aarch64  --version